W-H-Mitchell/Figure_code/README.md

 # Figure_code

 Simple code for some figures from GSA paper.
-CDF plots, sinuosity plots, and two-sample KS tests.
+CDF plots, two-sample KS test, plots and sinuosity-curvature plots.